Partial Vs. Full Dentures

 Alternative Solutions to Dentures

 Today, dental implants are the number one alternative solution for Full-Mouth Restoration to partial or full dentures.
 Dental implants provide a functional, permanent, and natural appearing tooth replacement, which is often preferred among patients.
 With dental implants, you can replace one tooth, a set of teeth, or all of your teeth with All-On-4s restoration.
+Dr. Mace utilizes a 3D imaging system to safely and predictably place dental implants in his office.
 Click here to learn about this innovative oral surgery option that Dr. Mace offers through Dr. Duello in St. Louis, Missouri.

 For more information about dentures or dental implants, call Dr. Mace and his team today at James G. Mace DDS in Washington, Missouri, today!